-If any Senior team from a member country places either 1st or 2nd in the Elite Division, that specific country has to advance to the Premier Division the calendar year after the year when the respective competition took place.
+If any team from a member country places either 1st or 2nd in the respective lower level Division (i.e. Junior Advanced or Senior Elite), that specific country has to advance to the higher level Division (i.e. Junior Elite or Senior Premier) the calendar year after the year when the respective competition took place.

-ECU member countries can decide to advance from the Elite to the Premier Division if they wish, even if they have not placed in the top two positions in the previous year.
+ECU member countries can decide to advance to a higher level division Division any time if they wish to do so, even if they have not placed in the top two positions in the previous year.